PARAVPREET17/PARAVPREET17/README.md

 ![](https://komarev.com/ghpvc/?username=PARAVPREET17&style=plastic)
-<p align="center">I'm Paravpreet Singh, Pre-final year Student at @TIET and aspiring Software Developer💻.
-Interested in working on backend, API's, Databases and currently learning Django Rest Framework.
+<p align="center">I'm Paravpreet Singh, Final year Student at @TIET and aspiring Software Developer💻.
+Interested in working on backend, API's, Databases and currently learning DSA.
 Occasionaly I do participate in Hackathons 💡 and I have a love relationship with Programming.
 <br />

 <br/>